vkuehn/simple_ros_example/README.md

 # simple_ros_example

+eToDo: ither minimal_publisher as minimal_subscriber works fine but they currently don't find each other

 # simple rosbag write

-start somewhere here with rosbag storing
+ToDo: start somewhere here with rosbag storing

-sofar no custom messages

-...a lot to do

-also not sure where to get the ubuntu docker images !

 # store a rosbag on nfs